How to Style the Perfect Holiday Keto Cheese Board

 To make this easy for you to replicate, I’ve partnered up with The Cheese Lover Shop so you can conveniently buy all of the cheeses and meats you see in the photo above on the left!
 All of them have been taste-tested and hand-selected by me!
 This was such a fun thing for me to do, and I truly think you will love my choices!
 The combination of each of these together is the perfect variety of cheeses for an exceptional holiday cheese board!

-You can purchase all of these items in the photo on the left directly from the Cheese Lover Shop (use code SECRET CHEESE for a bonus surprise cheese to be included in your order!).
+You can purchase all of these items in the photo on the left directly from the Cheese Lover Shop.
 Here’s what I’ve chosen:

 - D’artagnan Saucisson Sec